Human.Kind

 Image: Anjali Chandrashekar for The New Yorker

-I will go as far as to say that it is necessary, for psycho-spiritual survival in the late Anthropocene, to turn towards wonderment.
+Perhaps it’s almost necessary, for psycho-spiritual survival in the late Anthropocene, to turn towards wonderment.
 As a counterbalance to the age of the doomscroll, and the weight of the work ahead.
-Of course going away to the forest is nice, but it’s not necessary for finding wonder.

 This is not about distraction or escape.
 It’s about getting closer to the revelation that we are the river turtles, and we are also the butterflies; entangled in kinship with the entire world around us.
-And once we really get it, we no longer see any part of our ego eco system as ‘other’.
+And once we really get it, we no longer see any part of our ego/eco system as ‘other’.
 This naturally restructures what we care about, and want to take care of.

-Let this way of looking be a refuge.
 Let the size of the sky bring you solace.
 Romance the mystery.
 Look up.
 Be astonished.

 Let me leave you today with this murmuration of starlings.
 Consider it a self-portrait.